Tityra: Taxonomy

+Behaviour

 These species are found in forest clearings and edges, second growth and other semi-open habitats such as plantation shade trees.
 The eggs are laid in a bed of dry leaves in a tree hole, often an old woodpecker nest.
 The female incubates alone, but both parents feed the chicks.
 Fledging takes up to 25 days.

-Tityras are seen alone or in pairs, perched conspicuously as they feed on medium-sized fruits, large insects and sometimes small lizards.
+Tityras are seen alone or in pairs, perched conspicuously as they feed on medium-sized fruit, large insects and sometimes small lizards.
 They have unmusical nasal grunting or buzzing calls.

-Another species, the white-tailed tityra (Tityra leucura), is generally considered a variant of the black-crowned tityra, but recent evidence suggests it may be a valid species restricted to the Brazilian Amazon near the Madeira River.